vincedarley/homebridge-plugin-bwaspa/README.md

 Some spas have a "blower", "mister", and up to two 'aux' devices.
 This plugin does not support these at present (although the code does detect if they exist or not on your spa) - it would be pretty simple to add support for them.

 No current support for setting the heatmode of the spa ('ready at rest', etc).

+The 'lock' status of the Spa control panel is logged, but cannot currently be locked/unlocked through this plugin (unclear if that is theoretically possible or not).

 ## Improvements